 The issue is not a lack of textual definition in trade secret damages law.
 State legislatures have widely adopted the Uniform Trade Secrets Act's (UTSA) formulation that "damages" may be awarded for "actual loss" or "unjust enrichment" that is "caused by" misappropriation, and that in lieu of other measures a court may "impose[] liability for a reasonable royalty for a misappropriator's unauthorized disclosure or use of a trade secret."
-The Defend Trade Secrets Act's (DTSA) damages provisions borrow the same language.
-While virtually every state recognizes those three methods, potential confusion arises because statutory phrases and terms are too often cited without adequate discussion of the aims and intended application of the remedies on which the statutory language is based.
+The Defend Trade Secrets Act's (DTSA) damages provisions borrow the same language.1 While virtually every state recognizes those three methods-actual loss, unjust enrichment, and royalties-potential confusion arises because statutory phrases and terms are too often cited without adequate discussion of the aims and intended application of the remedies on which the statutory language is based.

-Moreover, existing precedent is derived from cases in which courts apply different rules from different states, resulting in a body of law that is far from uniform.
-The extensive efforts to codify and harmonize the common law of trade secrets have not achieved the desired uniformity.
+Moreover, existing precedent is derived from cases in which courts apply different rules from different states, resulting in a body of law that is far from uniform.2 The extensive efforts to